 Disabled veterans may also be eligible for property tax exemptions and credits.
 The rules for exemptions vary by state and may have different criteria for qualification based on the veteran's disability rating.
 Those veterans with a 100% disabled status typically can get the most benefits, but some states allow for a lower percent of service-connected disability to qualify.
 Look at your options as these tax breaks could save you thousands of dollars.
 Be aware that tax laws can change, so consult a tax advisor to make sure you can take full advantage of the laws.

 Ask Freedom Mortgage about VA loans

-We are the #1 VA Lender in the United States according to Inside Mortgage Finance, Jan-Mar 2021.
+We were the #1 VA Lender in the United States in 2021 according to Inside Mortgage Finance, 2021.
 Would you like to learn more about VA loans?
 Contact a Freedom Mortgage Loan Advisor today by visiting our Get Started page or by calling 877-220-5533